Public expresses outrage over target design

-The Villa Rica Police Department has become the target of scrutiny regarding the targets that were used during their Firearms Safety Class on June 17, 2023.
+The Villa Rica Police Department has become the target of scrutiny regarding the targets that were used during its Firearms Safety Class held on June 17.

 VRPD shared photos and videos from the class in which every target that was used resembled a middle aged black man.
 Members of the community expressed outrage on social media by the decision of the target that was used